 In 1985, when my main activity was playing guitar in a rock band, the idea arose to switch to jazz and study it formally at a music conservatory to get a degree, thus enhancing my chances of making a living with music, as I desired.
 The style of our band, then bearing names like Grave prospect and The kitchen but still Catweazle under the hood, had been changing in the direction of jazz-rock, so this was a logical development for me.
-I acquainted myself with the admission requirements of several conservatories, and in the autumn of 1985 sought the help of a guitar teacher to prepare for the entrance examination, or audition as some call it.
+I acquainted myself with the admission requirements of several conservatories, and in the autumn of 1985 sought the help of guitar teacher Theo van den Hurk to prepare for the entrance examination, or audition as some call it.

-Up till then, I had been a complete autodidact since starting with guitar in 1980.
+Up till then, I had been an autodidact since starting with guitar in 1980.
 The exams would take place in the spring of 1986; fortunately, I was a good student and made rapid progress.
 Determined as I was to pass the admission procedure and successfully complete the years to follow at school, I devoted all of my time and energy to study, not rarely spending close to a hundred hours weekly on it — a pace that I would keep up until the mid-1990s.
 When so intensely occupied with something, it tends to continue in one's dreams, and that happened to me too in those years; I was studying at night while dreaming, knowing that I was dreaming.
 It worked, and I qualified to be admitted and, once a conservatory student, passed all the needed examinations and graduated for classical guitar in 1992 and composition in 1993.

 I should explain that a music conservatory is a demanding type of school, and will only let you in if you are sufficiently advanced and talented for them to believe that you are able to complete the curriculum and reach the desired professional level within the allowed time, which was around six years then.
 In the field of music, the difference between amateur and professional is shockingly large, and even conservatory entrance level is way beyond the average amateur level and forever out of reach for most.
 In those years, I held the conviction that I could achieve anything I wanted if I set myself to it with full determination; that may have been an illusion, but in this case it was proven right.